 Cone clutch consists of friction surfaces in the conical form on the surface of the male cone.
 The engine shaft consists of a female cone.
 The male cone is mounted on the splined clutch shaft.
 It has friction surfaces on the conical portion.
 The male cone can move longitudinally on the clutch shaft.

-Engagement And Disengaged
+Engagement And Disengagement

-Parts Of Cone Clutch:
+Parts Of Cone Clutches: